 TESTS TO ORDER

-Standard genotypic drug-resistance testing in treatment-naïve persons involves testing for mutations in the reverse transcriptase (RT) and protease (PR) genes.
+Standard genotypic drug-resistance testing in treatment-naïve persons involves testing for mutations in the reverse transcriptase (RT), integrase strand transfer inhibitor (INSTI), and protease (PR) genes.
 The prevalence of integrase strand transfer inhibitor (INSTI) resistance remains low compared with RT and PR resistance.
-However, INSTI resistance may become a concern due to the increased use of integrase-based treatment regimens. , If transmitted INSTI resistance is a concern, providers should ensure that genotypic testing also includes integrase resistance.
+However, INSTI resistance may become a concern due to the increased use of integrase-based treatment regimens. ,

 For any questions regarding resistance tests or results, HIV experts are available through the Clinical Education Initiative line at 866-637-2342.